 After a lot of finite element simulation work and a patent application for diamond tweeters (DE 10049744), we built the first prototype with a small 20mm inverted diamond dome.
-We used a concave dome like in our ceramic tweeters because the moving part as a whole is more rigid and better damped as convex domes, they also show a better dispersion and – due to the lower sag height – show lesser phase problems.
+We used a concave dome as in our ceramic tweeters because the moving part as a whole is more rigid and better damped than convex domes.
+Diamond tweeters also show a better dispersion and – due to the lower sag height – show lesser phase problems.

 You can see that SPL (red curve) shows a pretty smooth plateau from 2 kHz to 20 kHz with a slight drop of 3.5 dB per octave above 12 kHz which is predicted by simulation.
 The peak at 72 kHz is the cone breakup, above that frequency, the SPL drops rapidly to the end of the measuring range at 115 kHz.
 We know from other measurements that the frequency range of our 20mm diamond tweeter ends at approximately 130 kHz.

 The most interesting parts of the diagram are the green and blue curves representing distortion factors K² and K³ which are uniformly on an extremely low level which is roughly one magnitude lower than conventional tweeters.